-The Long Night Against Procrastination (LNAP) is an interactive and inclusive study session held in several universities across Canada in an effort to raise awareness about the dangers of procrastination.
-The purpose of this event is to offer academic and moral support to students at a critical time of the semester.
+The Long Night Against Procrastination (LNAP) is an inclusive writing and study session held yearly at uOttawa, as well as in several universities across Canada, in an effort to raise awareness about the adverse effects of procrastination.
+The purpose of this event is to offer academic and moral support to students at a critical time during the semester.

-- Coffee and healthy snacks will be served.
+- Coffee and healthy snacks will be served free of charge.

 - Dress comfortably–slippers are recommended!

 - Take part in one of the study groups facilitated by student-mentors